fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 </div>

 ### Feature Engineering (Polynomial Degree)
-In this step I'm trying to create new features using polynomial pegree, polynomial degree features will produce more complex model to capture more complex relationship in our data.
+In this step, I'm trying to create new features using polynomial degrees, polynomial degree features will produce a more complex model to capture more complex relationships in our data.

 ```python
 train_errors = []